Manage Ad Stack

 Here, you can find the ad creatives with the status “Inactive (Disabled for policy violation)” or “Inactive (Paused for policy violation, rescanning)”.
 To select the individual creatives that have violated the policies, you must apply the filter Policy violation > is > Detected.

-After you remove the policy violation, the status can be checked by applying the filter Policy violation > is > Cleared.
 Once the policy violations are resolved, you can re-traffic the ad creative in the line item.
 In the meantime, Google Ad Manager will stop the line item from serving the particular ad creative.

-If such ad creatives exist on multiple pages on your website, then policy violations could cause:
+If such ad creatives exist on multiple pages on your website then policy violations could cause:

 • Suspension of your account without giving any prior notice.